Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: XAI methods

-On the other hand, highly expressive models like Deep NNs are seen as complex and are hence usually tagged as \emph{black-boxes}.
-Indeed, despite reaching high accuracy on very complex problems, it is often hard to gain an interpretation of the rules learned by such models for achieving a certain prediction.
+Conversely, highly expressive models such as Deep NNs are considered complex.
+While they achieve high accuracy on very intricate problems, interpreting the latent rules these models learn to make specific predictions can be quite challenging.
 A depiction of this trade-off can be seen in \Cref{fig:interpret-accuracy}, where AI models from the analyzed studies, as described in the \Cref{sec:aimethods}, are positioned accordingly.
 Despite the trade-off being renowned in the literature, it is still an approximate rule-of-thumb, which has exceptions, like in the case of vision transformers \citep{dosovitskiy2020image}, which, despite being more expressive than CNNs, are defined as inherently more interpretable due to the ease of visualizing the attention mechanism \citep{shi2024visualization}.